shopsys/shopsys/packages/http-smoke-testing/README.md

 You can add them directly to your controller methods.
 See the example in [`Shopsys\HttpSmokeTesting\Test\TestController`](./src/Test/TestController.php).

+*Note: You should avoid using annotations with configuring via `changeDefaultRequestDataSet()` on same route.
+It may result in unexpected behavior.*

 ## Troubleshooting

 ### Tests do not fail on non-existing route